ZumrutMuftuoglu/OM-Study-Group/docs/_posts/2020-04-21-DP-use-cases.md

 TODO: Figure

 The concept of the proposed framework is depicted in the below figure.
 We can see the parts of the framework required for the homomorphic encryption components for key dissemination and the secure histogram generation.
-In terms of the DP part of the framework: Encrypted Laplace noises are added to the count of each bin of the histogram, where the sensitive of histogram computation is 1
+In terms of the DP part of the framework: Encrypted Laplace noises are added to the count of each bin of the histogram, where the sensitive of histogram computation is 1.

-The histograms can be used to train models
+The histograms can be used to train models.
+TODO: Interpreting AUC curve.

-Privacy budget needs to be carefully chosen
+Privacy budget needs to be carefully chosen.

-Security models prevents against various leakages (please see paper for more details)
+Security models prevents against various leakages (please see paper for more details).

+#### Geolocation

+#### DP Research Challenges
+(Borrowed from DAMSEN[^fn5])

+* “How can we minimize the noise added / maximize the utility of the analysis results?”

+* “The privacy budget is a parameter chosen by the data owner that controls the hardness for an attacker to infer sensitive information from the published dataset.
+Each analysis uses up some of the “privacy budget”.
+How can we make the budget last as long as possible?”

+* Question to the reader: Are there any other research challenges to consider?

 **Differential Privacy References**